KacperKotlewski/portfolio/_docs/0-contents.md

+# Contents

+Contents of all docs

-# What you can find in docs:
+What you can find in docs:
 - **[1-brief](1-brief.md)**
-    >what is necessary in project
+    >what is necessary for the project, what are the goals

 *[go back](../README.md)*